liri-archive/wayland-archived/README.md

 You can also specify the following options:

- * `project.withKmsPlugin=false`: Do not build KMS EGL device integration.
+ * `products.kms.condition:false`: Do not build KMS EGL device integration.
- * `project.withXWayland=false`: Do not build XWayland support.
+ * `products.lirixwaylandplugin.condition:false`: Do not build XWayland support.
- * `project.withFullscreenShellIntegration=false`: Do not build fullscreen-shell integration.
+ * `products.fullscreen-shell.condition:false`: Do not build fullscreen-shell integration.
- * `project.withMaterialDecoration=false`: Do not build material decoration.
+ * `products.materialdecorationplugin.condition:false`: Do not build material decoration.
- * `project.withLibraries=false`: Do not build libraries.
- * `project.withQPA=false`: Do not build QPA plugin and EGL device integrations.
+ * `products.lirieglfs.condition:false`: Do not build QPA plugin.

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.